pathwaycom/llm-app/README.md

 ### Bonus: Build your own Pathway-powered LLM App

+Want to learn more about building your own app?
+See step-by-step guide [Building a llm-app tutorial](https://pathway.com/developers/showcases/llm-app-pathway)

+Or,

-Simply add `llm-app` to your project's dependencies and copy one of the examples to get started!
+Simply add `llm-app` to your project's dependencies and copy one of the [examples](#examples) to get started!

 ## Showcases

 * [Python sales](https://github.com/Boburmirzo/chatgpt-api-python-sales) - Find real-time sales with AI-powered Python API using ChatGPT and LLM (Large Language Model) App.

 * [Dropbox Data Observability](https://github.com/pathway-labs/dropbox-ai-chat) - See how to get started with chatting with your Dropbox and having data observability.

 ## Troubleshooting